praanqn/ListaTareasReact/README.md

-# Getting Started with Create React App
+# Lista de Tareas creada en React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Integrantes

+- Aldana, Pablo Adrián
+- Álvarez, Percy

 In the project directory, you can run: